UlianaStefanishyna/UlianaStefanishyna/README.md

 &nbsp;

-- 🔭 I am currently working as a Software Development Engineer II at [Amazon Web Services (AWS)](https://aws.amazon.com) for nearly 4 years.
+- 🔭 I am currently working as a Software Development Engineer II at [Amazon Web Services (AWS)](https://aws.amazon.com) for over 4 years.
 - 💼 I have over 6 years of working experience in the industry.
 - 🌱 I am passionate about personal growth and continuous learning.
 - 📫 How to reach me: send me an email at `ustefs@gmail.com` or DM me in social media.